Here is all the Korca travel advice that you need. We’ve got a list of things to do in Korca, Albania, as well as the top Korca places to stay.

 Not all Korca landmarks are churches, mosques, or interesting museums.
 Probably the best-known of all Korca landmarks is, in fact, the local beer!

 In a country already famous for its beer production, there is no better thing to do than visit the city where the most famous beers are being produced!
-Korca is home to the most important beer factory in the country, which has been brewing the well-known Korca beer for almost 100 years (since 1928, to be precise).
+Korca is home to the most important beer factory in the country – Birra Korça Brewery, which has been brewing the well-known Korca beer for almost 100 years (since 1928, to be precise).
 Indeed, this is the first beer ever brewed in Albania!

 And remember, if you visit during August, it can be an excellent opportunity to taste some beer and enjoy the Beer Cultural Festival hosted in Korca Bazaar, Pazari i Vjeter.

-Another great thing to do in Korca is to climb to the top of the Red Tower.
-Get your camera ready to capture the best panoramic views of Korca and enjoy the amazing local atmosphere from a distance.
+Another great thing to do in Korca is to climb to the top of the panoramic tower.
+Get your camera ready to capture the best panoramic view of the entire city and enjoy the fantastic local atmosphere from a distance.

-Taking a walk up and down this famous street is a thing that locals love to do and that visitors enjoy as well.
+Taking a walk up and down the famous street of St George Boulevard is a thing that locals love to do and that visitors enjoy as well.

 Right opposite Saint George’s Cathedral, this main pedestrian street in Korca is a fantastic area where you can discover more about the local vibe and lifestyle.
-Guarded by lush rows of apple trees, the pedestrian area is populated by coffee shops, bars, cafeterias, and delicious ice cream parlors.
+Guarded by lush rows of apple trees, the pedestrian area is populated by coffee shops, cafeterias, delicious ice cream parlors, restaurants, and bars.

 Many of these venues feature outdoor tables with umbrellas and gazebos under which people enjoy spending the late afternoon hours.
-Families and groups of friends come here for a relaxing walk after dinner during the hottest months of the year.
+Families and groups of friends come here for a relaxing walk after dinner during the hottest months of the year – it’s one of my favorite things to do.

 The most popular place in town, especially among teens and young adults, is Bulevardi Republika.
-Maybe not as attractive for those who visit, it is undoubtedly a local hit, where all the hip culture of Korca takes place.
-Cool cafés, expensive restaurants, and exclusive venues to hang out, this is the wealthiest part of town where showing off is a daily habit.
+Maybe not as attractive for those who visit, but it is undoubtedly a local hit, where all the hip culture of Korca takes place.
+Cool small cafes, expensive restaurants, and exclusive venues to hang out, this is the wealthiest part of town where showing off is a daily habit.

 This unique museum hosts what is arguably the most fantastic exhibition in Albania, more than 7000 pieces of Byzantine and Orthodox art in general, primarily wooden and metal icons.

-The museum is a fairly new addition to the things to do in Korca.
+The museum is a relatively new addition to my list of best things to do in Korca post.
 It was constructed in 2016 and features a dedicated floor plan and design representing the different elements and details of the iconographic painting.

 Where To Eat In Korca